 The National Center for Education Statistics and the U.S. Department of Education revealed that in 2018, nearly six million students were enrolled in online learning courses at degree-granting, post-secondary institutions in the U.S.

-While online learning offers students incredible flexibility and on-demand learning, post-secondary institutions who provide online courses also stand to benefit from increased recognition in new markets or countries, as well as a larger student base to draw revenue from.
+While remote or online learning offers students incredible flexibility and the ability to learn on-demand, post-secondary institutions that provide online eLearning courses also stand to benefit from increased recognition in new markets or countries, as well as a larger student base from which to draw revenue.

-But, it’s also evident that traditional learning methods involving in-person teaching and training from an expert will always be necessary for many reasons.
+At the same time, it’s also evident that traditional learning methods involving in-person teaching and hands-on training from an expert will always be necessary in certain circumstances.

-That’s why we interviewed Dr. Sarah Glova, the founder of Reify Media, which creates online learning courses, to answer the question: What is the best method for course delivery?
+That’s why we interviewed Dr. Sarah Glova, the founder of Reify Media, a digital media company that builds eLearning content.
+Glova helped answer our questions: What is the best method for course delivery?
 Why should I choose online learning vs. traditional learning?

-Sarah has a Ph.D. in Instructional Technology and has taught online and in-person at North Carolina State University.
+Glova has a Ph.D. in Instructional Technology and has taught both online and in-person at North Carolina State University.
 She’s spoken internationally to educators and businesses about online education, active learning strategies and how to engage the adult learner.

-In this piece, we’ll explain what the key differences are between delivering traditional learning and online learning, highlight the pros and cons to offering online learning and hear from those who have taken online courses to successfully pivot in their careers.
+In this article, we’ll explain the key differences between delivering online vs. traditional learning, highlight the pros and cons between offering your learning content online or in-person, and hear from those who have taken online courses to successfully pivot in their careers.

-Traditional learning almost always involves a ‘sage-on-the-stage’, who is the teacher, communicating with a group of students in a brick and mortar facility.
-The students gather together in physical classrooms within the facility during a certain timeframe (e.g. 8am-2pm) to learn about specific topics, subjects or get specific hands-on job training and experience.
+Traditional learning almost always involves a ‘sage on the stage’: the teacher who communicates in-person with a group of students in a brick and mortar facility.
+This method of learning typically involves students gathering in physical classrooms during a certain timeframe with the purpose of learning about specific topics or to gain specific hands-on job training and experience.

-The curriculum and lessons are typically based on a standardized and government approved textbook, which the teacher and students work through.
+The curricula and lessons are typically based on a standardized and government-approved textbook, which the teacher and students work through.

 “At the end of the day, we have to consider what’s best for the learners and content.
-There are some things that we’re just going to have to teach in person,” she says.
+There are some things that we’re just going to have to teach in person,” Glova says.

 Face-to-face learning: Learning in-person allows students and teachers to get to know each other much better.
-Teachers can pick up on physical queues and nuances that would go unnoticed in an online setting.
-Most importantly, interacting with a teacher face-to-face allows students to build trust with the educator.
+Teachers can pick up on physical queues and nuances that might typically go unnoticed in an online setting.
+Most importantly, interacting with a teacher face-to-face allows students to build an intimate sort of trust with the educator.

-“In an in-person format, I’m very focused on the time I have in front of my participants,” Sarah says.
+“In an in-person format, I’m very focused on the time I have in front of my participants,” Glova says.